Alimony Modifications in Jacksonville

 Life is constantly changing – that is one thing that can be counted on in family law.
 People move, they switch jobs, they lose their jobs, they get promotions, they remarry, they get injured, they get ill, and they have more children with new spouses.
 In the context of alimony modifications, usually the paying party is the one seeking to reduce or terminate their alimony payments and the receiving spouse is the one seeking more alimony.

 In many cases, alimony payments can be modified based upon a significant change of circumstances.
 However, this is not the case with bridge-the-gap alimony, which terminates upon the death of either party or upon the remarriage of the receiving party.

 Determining if your alimony payments can be modified or terminated will depend upon what type of alimony was awarded and how significant the changes in circumstances are.
 For instance, under § 61.4, an award for permanent alimony can be modified or terminated upon a significant change of circumstances or if the receiving party enters into a supportive relationship.

-As a seasoned Jacksonville divorce attorney, I spend a significant amount of time addressing my clients' alimony needs and their ability to pay alimony on a regular basis.
+As an attorney experienced with alimony matters, I spend a significant amount of time addressing my clients' alimony needs and their ability to pay alimony on a regular basis.
 Life is full of unexpected twists and turns, some of them good and some of them bad, thus it is not uncommon for a client to need to adjust or terminate their alimony payments after their divorce is finalized.